 NOTE: This is not a Recover Coaching Program.
 Recovery coaching is a different process instituted by the state of NH to train people with little formal education to assist in the addiction recovery process.
 Take care to describe people, carrying out different activity, with the correct terms.

 6 Core Required Workshops

-- Overview: Coaching Youth at Risk of Addiction
+- Youth at Risk of Addiction: An Overview

-- Ethical Issues Coaching Youth with Substance Abuse
+- Ethics and Boundaries in Coaching Youth Affected by Substance Abuse

 - How to Define Addiction and Why it Matters

 - Treating Addiction with Medication

 Plus 2 Electives from a Variety of Workshops

 - Non-Suicidal Self Injury and Suicide: Assessment and Intervention

 - Resilience Focused Counseling & Coaching